 Do More with Less Within the 4 Walls of the Warehouse

 We recognize that times are tumultuous and every organization is facing significant operational disruptions due to COVID-19.
-One of the simplest approaches to solving supply chain constraints, such as a reduced labor force, is the application of Lean principles.
+One of the simplest approaches to solving supply chain constraints, such as a reduced labor force, is the application of Lean principles and Six Sigma in warehouse operations.
 Manufacturers, distributors, and retailers are looking to ramp up production to get the goods we as consumers need during this time.
 Each of those key nodes within the supply chain should be aggressively looking to utilize all of their assets to ensure commerce continues to flow from their facilities to the retail outlets or via e-Commerce channels, such as BOPIS or dropshipping.

 In times of economic contraction, cost cutting and cost-avoidance are vital strategies that companies must consider in order to manage the business.
 Companies that are committed to this likely outpace their rivals, gain market share, and accelerate beyond their competitors.
 One approach to cost cutting to drive bottom line savings is through the application of Lean principles.